 Combine tests

-Before designing and writing a psychometric test, the people in charge of conducting it (the HR department or the recruitment agency) must be clear about the needs to be covered.
+To design and write a psychometric test, the HR department or recruitment agency in charge must first identify the needs to be covered.

-Good design and wording will highlight the best applicants for recruitment.
+Good design and wording can help identify the best candidates for recruitment.
+No changes in content have been made.

-The digital transformation many companies face brings a need to articulate new control systems that allow them to ensure that the processes are carried out under assumptions of total honesty and respecting security premises.
+Many companies undergoing digital transformation need to articulate new control systems to ensure that processes are carried out with complete honesty and respect for security.

-SMOWL’s remote monitoring service for personnel selection and recruitment processes guarantees that security protocols are respected and that tests are carried out with fraud and malpractice controls.
+SMOWL’s proctoring plans for personnel selection and recruitment processes guarantees that security protocols are respected and that tests are carried out with fraud and malpractice controls.

 Do you want to know first-hand what we offer in this service?
 We encourage you to request a free, no-obligation demo.